mkienzle/NSW-sea-garfish-stock-assessment/README.md

 ## Methods

 Mortality rates were estimated by maximimum likelihood applying methods taken from survival analysis (https://link.springer.com/article/10.1007%2Fs13253-015-0237-y).
+A model describing how natural causes and fishing affects the survival of fish is specified using a hazard function.
+Various hypotheses about the effect of fishing were investigated by looking at which is most supported by the data using Akaike Information Criteria (AIC).
+The best model was then used to derive quantities describing trends in the sea garfish stock.

 ### Trends in populations quantities